 In Maryland, if the mother is married at the time of the child's conception or birth, the law presumes that her husband is the baby’s father.
 If the mother is unmarried when the child is born, paternity can be established through a court proceeding or if both parents sign an Affidavit of Parentage.
+Establishing paternity means that the courts recognize the father’s relationship to the child.
 For the child's benefit, the parents should start the process as soon as possible.
-A father can sign an Affidavit of Parentage even if he is married to someone else or if he is under age 18.
+A father can sign an Affidavit of Parentage acknowledging his paternity even if he is married to someone else or if he is under age 18.

 Affidavit of Parentage

 The Department of Human Service's (DHR) Affidavit of Parentage is a legal document that can be signed by both parents at the time of the child’s birth.
 The Affidavit of Parentage is a voluntary way to establish paternity (the legal relationship between father and child) when the mother and father are not married to each other.
 If both parents decide to sign the Affidavit soon after the child's birth, while still in the hospital, the hospital staff can help complete the form free of charge.
 They can also act as witnesses.
-Make sure you have some identification and know your social security number.
+To complete the form, both parents need some form of identification and their social security number.
 The hospital staff will send the Affidavit to the Vital Statistics Administration.

 If you are unsure if you want to sign the document while in the hospital, you can take it home with you.
 If you choose to take the form home, both parents must complete the Affidavit, sign it in the presence of a notary public, and mail it to the: